-Got a big hand?
-You can buy the best gaming mouse for big hands.
+Buy the best gaming mouse for big hands in 2020.
 Don’t be left out because you have a slightly bigger hand than normal.

 The average hand size of an adult male is 7.44 inches while the adult female is at 6.44 inches long only.
 Going beyond that only means to say that you have a large hand size and that is not, in any way, a disadvantage when it comes to gaming.